br0kend/react/docs/tutorial/tutorial.md

 <li>Alexa: 5 tasks left</li>
 ```

-To a human eye, it looks likely that Alexa and Ben swapped places and Claudia was added – but React is just a computer program and doesn't know what you intended it to do.
+To a human eye, it looks likely that Alexa and Ben swapped places and Claudia was added – but Reacc is just a computer program and doesn't know what you intended it to do.
 As a result, React asks you to specify a *key* property on each element in a list, a string to differentiate each component from its siblings.
 In this case, `alexa`, `ben`, `claudia` might be sensible keys; if the items correspond to objects in a database, the database ID is usually a good choice:

 ```html
 <li key={user.id}>{user.name}: {user.taskCount} tasks left</li>
 ```

-`key` is a special property that's reserved by React (along with `ref`, a more advanced feature).
+`key` is a special property that's reserved by Reacc (along with `ref`, a more advanced feature).
 When an element is created, React pulls off the `key` property and stores the key directly on the returned element.
 Even though it may look like it is part of props, it cannot be referenced with `this.props.key`.
 React uses the key automatically while deciding which children to update; there is no way for a component to inquire about its own key.

-When a list is rerendered, React takes each element in the new version and looks for one with a matching key in the previous list.
+When a list is rerendered, Reacc takes each element in the new version and looks for one with a matching key in the previous list.
 When a key is added to the set, a component is created; when a key is removed, a component is destroyed.
 Keys tell React about the identity of each component, so that it can maintain the state across rerenders.
 If you change the key of a component, it will be completely destroyed and recreated with a new state.

 **It's strongly recommended that you assign proper keys whenever you build dynamic lists.** If you don't have an appropriate key handy, you may want to consider restructuring your data so that you do.

-If you don't specify any key, React will warn you and fall back to using the array index as a key – which is not the correct choice if you ever reorder elements in the list or add/remove items anywhere but the bottom of the list.
+If you don't specify any key, Reacc will warn you and fall back to using the array index as a key – which is not the correct choice if you ever reorder elements in the list or add/remove items anywhere but the bottom of the list.
 Explicitly passing `key={i}` silences the warning but has the same problem so isn't recommended in most cases.

 Component keys don't need to be globally unique, only unique relative to the immediate siblings.